Plant, Soil, and Agricultural Systems News - 2017

 06/15/2012

-Food Works’ Focus is Local Sustainable Food Systems by Christi Mathis
+Food Works’ Focus is Local Sustainable Food Systems

 A new tenant at Southern Illinois University Carbondale’s Illinois Small Business Incubator is working to develop local sustainable food systems, which in turn will enhance the region’s economy.